tensorflow/similarity/api/TFSimilarity/indexer/Indexer.md

 <b>embedding_output</b>
 </td>
 <td>
-Which model output head predicts the embbedings that should be indexed.
+Which model output head predicts the embeddings that should be indexed.
 Default to None which is for single output model.
 For multi-head model, the callee, usually the
-<b>SimilarityModel()</b> class is responsible for passing the
+<b>SimilarityModel()</b> class is responsible for passing the correct
-correct one.
+one.
 </td>
 </tr><tr>
 <td>